Maxahoy/TDMSData_CDME/README.md

 For visualization purposes, we would prefer to have a different file structure.

-\tA build will be made of dozens of parts
+A build will be made of dozens of parts
-  \t \tEach part is made of hundreds to thousands of slices
+  Each part is made of hundreds to thousands of slices
-    \t \t \tEach slice has some associated data located inside a file.
+    Each slice has some associated data located inside a file.

 This script transforms the file arrangement to be in a folder hierarchy with CSV storage.
 (HDF5 coming)